wwgberlin/book-club/interpreter_book/chapter-2_1_AST.md

 # Nodes of the Monkey-AST

+*Note: only for the subset of the Monkey Programming Language implemented in chapter 2; there will be four more Node-types implemented in chapter 4.*

 *Note: all AST-diagrams are semi-automatically produced by an extension of the packages ast / repl.
 They show the internal representation of
 AST-nodes.*